 10 Things You Should Know About Writing Your Last Will

-Writing a last will and testament isn't the most pleasant of tasks.
-After all, by doing so you're not only acknowledging your own inevitable demise but actively planning for it.
+Writing a last will and testament isn’t the most pleasant of tasks.
+After all, by doing so you’re not only acknowledging your own inevitable demise but actively planning for it.
 That might explain why so many adults avoid this cornerstone of estate planning.
-According to an AARP survey, 2 out of 5 Americans over the age of 45 don't have a will.
+According to an AARP survey, 2 out of 5 Americans over the age of 45 don’t have a will.
 For this reason, 10 things you should know about writing your last will can help you understand this process

 But creating a last will and testament is one of the most critical things you can do for your loved ones.
 Putting your wishes on paper helps your heirs avoid unnecessary hassles, and you gain the peace of mind knowing that a life’s worth of possessions will end up in the right hands.